penumbra-zone/penumbra/docs/guide/src/dev/sqlx.md

 4. From the `wallet-next` directory, run `cargo sqlx database setup` to create the database and run migrations.
 5. From the `wallet-next` directory, run
-`cargo sqlx prepare -- --lib=penumbra-wallet-next`
-to regenerate the `sqlx-data.json` file that allows offline compilation.
+`cargo sqlx prepare -- --lib penumbra-wallet-next` to regenerate the `sqlx-data.json` file that allows offline compilation.